 A multi-purpose carp rig that can be used on most terrain, such as gravel, silt and weed.

 A reliable classic, the ‘multi-rig’ is known for its versatility.

 With the ability to quickly change either the hook, or hookbait, and the fact it’s very easy to tie, makes this rig a must in any carp anglers rig wallet.

 If you get stuck with the steps below, there is a very helpful video at the end.

 Take around 12 inches of your chosen coated braid.

-In one end, make a usual ‘figure of 8’ loop – moisten, and the tighten using a knot puller.
+In one end, make the usual ‘figure of 8’ loop – moisten, and then tighten using a knot puller.